lishiyo/digital-twin-mem0/dev_docs/v1_api.md

 ### POST /api/v1/chat (already in v0, without context/metadata support)

 Sends a message to the digital twin and receives a response.
-All conversations are stored for profile learning.
+All conversations are stored for search/retrieval and profile learning. **IMPORTANT**: The REST endpoint is for MVP, we will switch to a real-time websockets implementation later (see [v1_chat_implementation.md](./v1_chat_implementation.md)).

 **Request:**
 ```json